Netflix/dispatch/docs/configuration/plugins/configuring-pagerduty.md

 # Configuring PagerDuty

 {% hint style="info" %}
 Dispatch ships with support for resolving oncall schedules via the PagerDuty API.
+This plugin is not required for core functionality, however a plugin of type `oncall` must always be enabled.
+The current implementation expects a schedule to be associated with the escalation policy.
 Below, is how to configure the PagerDuty plugin to work with `Dispatch`.
-This plugin is not required for core functionality, however a plugin of type `oncall` must always be enabled.
 {% endhint %}

 ## `PAGERDUTY_API_KEY` \[Required.
 Secret: True\]